“Lake George” by John Frederick Kensett

 “Lake George” is an oil on canvas painting by the American Hudson River School artist, John Frederick Kensett, from 1869.
 Kensett visited and painted Lake George many times.
 This is the largest of his renditions of the lake.

-Lake George, in upstate New York north of New York City, was a favorite for the Hudson River School artists.
-It is a region of historical significance, from the French and Indian War to the Revolutionary War.
+Lake George was a favorite location for the Hudson River School artists.
+It is located in upstate New York, north of New York City, which is a region of historical significance, from the French and Indian War to the Revolutionary War.
 It is also an area of natural beauty, located at the foothills of the Adirondack Mountain range.
-At the time this was painted, Lake George was a huge tourist attraction and was a magnet for the wealthier tourists from New York City.
-Many of Kensett’s paintings, including this piece (bought by the banker, Morris Jesup), were purchased by these wealthier tourists.
+When Kensett painted this piece, Lake George was a major tourist attraction.
+It was often frequented by the wealthier tourists from New York City.
+Many of Kensett’s paintings, including this piece, which was bought by the banker, Morris Jesup, were purchased by these wealthier tourists.

 Lake George” is currently on display at the Metropolitan Museum of Art in New York City, in the United States.